advexp/component-advexp.settings-new/README.md

 Get the dynamic setting value for a specific name and bring it to the T type.
-For example, if the text "10" was saved as the dynamic setting, then an attempt to get a value of int type returns a number 10 of int type. *defaultValue* will be returned if dynamic setting is not contained in the collection:
+For example, if the text "10" was saved as the dynamic setting, then an attempt to get a value of int type returns a number 10 of int type.
+Default value will be returned if the setting is not in the collection:

     :::csharp
     T GetSetting<T>(string settingName);
     T GetSetting<T>(string settingName, T defaultValue);

 Set or add (if the setting is not in the collection) a dynamic setting: